Islandora/documentation/docs/technical-documentation/testing-notes.md

+## How to find things in Fedora?

+The map between Drupal URIs and their corresponding Fedora URIs is stored in a service called Gemini.
+To get the corresponding Fedora URI to a Drupal node, it used to require querying Gemini directly.
+Instructions are provided below.

+To display the Fedora URI on a Drupal node or taxonomy term, go to Manage > Configuration > Islandora and select all the bundles for which you would like the Fedora URI displayed.
+A valid Gemini URL is required.
+On the [playbook](https://github.com/Islandora-Devops/claw-playbook), Gemini is at http://localhost:8080/gemini.

-## How to look up a Gemini entry for a node?
+## How to look up a Fedora URI through Gemini

-Gemini is a service that maps Drupal URIs to their corresponding Fedora URIs.
-Each entry is keyed on the UUID assigned by Drupal.
+In Gemini, each entry is keyed on the UUID assigned by Drupal (the long one, not the node id).
 To get the UUID of a node, taxonomy term, or media entity (see Note below) in Drupal, you can look in the Devel tab or in the JSON representation, e.g.: `http://localhost:8000/node/2?_format=json`.

-Then, you can look up the entry for that UUID using the Gemini service.
-It's a REST interface, so you can use a REST client such as POSTman, or a command-line tool such as `curl`:
+Then, query the Gemini REST service (using a REST client such as POSTman, or a command-line tool such as `curl`) for that UUID:

 ```
 curl -H "Authorization:Bearer islandora" http://localhost:8000/gemini/[uuid_value]
 ```

-Alternatively, you can login to your SQL database, choose the gemini database, and issue the following query:
+Alternatively, you can login to SQL, choose the gemini database, and issue a query.
+With the playbook's default setup:

 `
+vagrant ssh
-select * from Gemini where uuid="uuid_value";
+mysql -uroot -pislandora gemini select fedora_uri from Gemini where drupal_uri = 'http://localhost:8000/node/[nid]?_format=jsonld';
 `

-Note: Media objects for files in Fedora aren't indexed in Gemini because they are not reliable.
-See [Github Issue #1079](https://github.com/Islandora-CLAW/CLAW/issues/1079).
+Note: Media objects aren't indexed in Gemini, as they have no direct correlation in Fedora.
+The information contained in the fields of the media object are recorded as properties of the file in Fedora.

 ## How to look up a file metadata in Fedora?
 Files in Fedora have the file URI in Gemini.
-However, Media for files in Fedora aren't indexed in Gemini because they are not reliable.
-To look up file metadata, go to `file_uri + /fcr:metadata`.
+To see file metadata in Fedora, go to `file_uri + /fcr:metadata`.

+For more information about the Gemini service, see the [Gemini README](https://github.com/Islandora-CLAW/Crayfish/tree/master/Gemini).

 ## How do I search for a object in the Solr?
 * Go to `http://localhost:8983/solr/#/CLAW/query`